JackOfNoneTrades/WawelAuth/README.md

 Regular whitelist and op commands are disabled.

----
-**NOTE**
+> [!WARNING]

-Plain authlib-injector clients (or vanilla) can authenticate against a Wawel Auth server, but mixed-provider skin handling only works if the client and server run Wawel Auth.
+> Plain authlib-injector clients (or vanilla) can authenticate against a Wawel Auth server, but mixed-provider skin handling only works if the client and server run Wawel Auth.

----

 ## Interoperability Notes